-At Maine Township District 207 our mission is to improve learning.
-That means we strive to help your child achieve to their fullest individual potential and at some point, that may mean they might need extra support.
-Our academic support systems are created to allow every student to meet high expectations, with the goal of increasing academic performance for all students through personalized help from faculty, staff and parents.
-This support is intended to be personal, responsive to the individual student’s specific needs, and timely.
-Maine Township District 207 follows a multi-tiered system of support (MTSS) model address both academic and behavioral needs.
-While each of our buildings offers specific supports which can be accessed through a student’s individual counselor, there are some important universal supports that all students can access at his or her home school.
+In Maine Township District 207, our mission is to improve learning.
+That means the district strives to help your child achieve to their fullest individual potential and at some point, that may mean they might need extra support.
+The academic support systems are created to allow every student to meet high expectations, with the goal of increasing academic performance for all students through personalized help from faculty, staff and parents.
+Support is intended to be personal, responsive to the individual student’s specific needs, and timely.
+Maine Township District 207 follows a multi-tiered system of support (MTSS) model that address both academic and behavioral needs.
+While each of our schools offers specific supports which can be accessed through a student’s individual counselor, there are some important universal supports that all students can access at their home school.
 Below is a short list, but if your child is struggling academically, please reach out to a counselor in the Student Services Office of your child’s school.

 Tiers of Support –